-- Theoretical soundness: poverty measurement needs to be theoretically sound, in the sense that the concepts used to construct it are in adequacy with measurement theory; - Operational completeness: poverty measurement needs to be operationally complete, in the sense that it is useful for policy making, policy implementation and it helps decision makers to make well-informed decisions about policies, programmes or projects.
+Theoretical soundness: poverty measurement needs to be theoretically sound, in the sense that the concepts used to construct it are in adequacy with measurement theory;

+Operational completeness: poverty measurement needs to be operationally complete, in the sense that it is useful for policy making, policy implementation and it helps decision makers to make well-informed decisions about policies, programmes or projects.

-Legitimation: poverty measurement needs to be legitimated in the sense that, it should address the intuitive expectation the society and the stakeholders have about what to do for poverty reduction.
+Legitimation: poverty measurement needs to be legitimated in the sense that, it should reflect the perception of the society, the stakeholders and actors.